Soggaling/Kitty-tools-MAC-install/README.md

 # Kitty-Tools Setup and Automation
-* Credits to 0u44 for making the tool.
 This repository provides a streamlined automation script for setting up the Kitty-Tools environment.
 It handles the installation of core dependencies, retrieves the latest toolset from the source repository, and executes the primary application logic.

+- Credits to 0u44 for making this tool. this is just an automation script for macOS
 ## Overview

 The included Zsh script automates the following processes: